In association with

 • Use it in a web address and on social media platforms so people can easily find you.

-• License through a private supplier.
+• License through a private web domain supplier.

 Plant variety rights (PVR)